sakthiece08/spring-boot-kafka/README.md

 o.s.k.l.KafkaMessageListenerContainer    : my_group_id_1: partitions assigned: [teq_topic_1-0, teq_topic_1-1, teq_topic_1-2]
 ```
 If there are multiple consumer instance then Zookeeper will assign partitions to each consumer instance.

+We can configure consumer to consume message from a particular partition as well.